remy/remysharp.com/public/rider.md

 **5. Workshop payment**: a full day (or multi-day) workshop is paid at either an agreed minimum fee or a 50:50 profit split.

+<small>✻ I hope to see this number increase in time.</small>

 These requirements are important to me because I'm a position in my career that I can help towards making conferences more positive and safe in this small way.

 I'd also like to add that I struggle with this kind of language and being able to articulate exactly what I want to see happen.
 I'm a skilled developer but not a skilled HR individual.
-However, I do know that a full line up of white men at event is not something I can be part of anymore and I want to be part of positive change in our industry.
+However, I do know that a full line up of white men at event is not something I can be part of any more and I want to be part of positive change in our industry.

 ## Making contact